heyravix/projects/Hand Written Digit Prediction (ANN)/README.md

 In this model we can predict hand written digit.

-Dataset is taken from kaggle.
+Dataset is taken from kaggle.\n
 Artificial Neural Network is used for model. from Keras Sequential Model is used.